Spiritual Formation Resources

 Enter Vintage Church’s vGroups.
 Here we experience more intimate forms of Bible study, prayer, and community.
 Instead of a group of 200–300, you have a group of 10–20.
 They know one another, challenge and encourage one another, and pray for one another.
 Still, this group is mixed gender and so some more personal issues might not be discussed even in this group.

-Here’s where Companion Groups come in.
-Life groups are gender-specific groups of 3–5 individuals who meet regularly for the purpose of focused discipleship.
-Here, only men meet with men and only women meet with women.
-Their time is focused on Bible reading, scripture memorization, and accountability.
-With this group being only 3–5 individuals there is a greater depth of intimacy, encouragement, and accountability.
+Here’s where Formation Groups come in.
+Formation groups are gender-specific groups of 3–5 individuals who meet regularly for the purpose of intentional and intensive discipleship.
+Their time is focused on accountability, prayer, and achieving spiritual goals.
+With this group being only 3–5 individuals there is a greater depth of focused discipleship and spiritual growth.

 Finally there is the self.
 Spiritual growth must be something fulfilled at the individual level.
 Are you reading your Bible, praying, fighting sin, pursuing holiness, and other important activities?
 Here is the most intimate level.
 It’s just you and you have to process your relationship with the Lord for yourself.
 This happens through practicing the spiritual habits and studying scripture.
 It can also happen through counseling.
 We have all been affected by present and past sins or hurts.
 The goal of counseling is to help people overcome their problems by helping them understand how they can best handle and cope with their struggles.
 Christian counseling can be used in many different ways and can include: counseling for depression or anxiety, counseling for addiction, marital problems, trauma, and more.